DJMF2015/ITPT/shopping_bkt/ReadMe.md

 - [x] user should be able to remove an item
 - [x] User should be able to remove all items (clear)

-### calculator
+### basic calculator

- - [] UI should display a calculator with nine buttons (not including operators)
- - [] UI should be coded using html css (or bootstrap4)
+ - [x] UI should be coded using html css (or bootstrap4)
- - [] Should allow a user to selector buttons on calc to display on screen
- - [] Should allow user to selector appropriate operator before submitting calculation (i.e., 'equals')
+ - [x] Should allow user to selector appropriate operator before submitting calculation (i.e., 'equals')
- - [] Should display the correct calculation on screen
+ - [x] Should display the correct calculation on screen
+ - [x] Should allow user to clear screen

+#additional improvements
- - [] Should display a message to user if NaN is input
+- [] UI should display a calculator with nine buttons (including operators)
- - [] Should allow user to clear screen
+- [] calculator should allow multiple operations to be appended to previous calculations
+- [] should not allow more than two '.' decimal placings per number;
+- [] add additional styling to calculator